HEGSRR/OR-Replicability-in-Geography-Survey/docs/reviews/rev_response.md

 - p.
 21, l.
 5-6: "with no clear trend": again, the difference between positive and negative is 11%, so I am wondering how the authors decide if the the difference is big enough to show a trend or not.

+### Response
+*Thank you for this series of carefully considered and helpful comments.
+We have revised each of these text sections improve our presentation and interpretation of these results.
+We have adjusted our language on several points in an attempt to not overstate, or over interpret our data.
+Our new presentation is much more cautious and places the directional indicators around each characteristic in the context of the 'don't know' and 'no effect' results.
+We believe our new writing conveys a indication of direction coupled with overall uncertainty among the respondents.*

+*As a clarification, by researcher position, we originally intended to capture the concept of positionality, which is an important element of qualitative researcher design.
+However, it is certainly possible that a survey respondent might also read the question as the official position, or even location of a researcher.
+To address this concern, we have added some additional writing to the new disussion section to reflect the ambiguity of this question.*

 - p.
 21, l.
 12: Is this restricted only to a specific subfield ("geographic" being used as a descriptor of the sample)

 - p.21, l.
 34: difficulty in accessing